 The next essential requirement is to have a website/blog of your own.
 The program will guide you through the entire procedure of purchasing a site from Godaddy (another website where one can purchase domains for a period of time) if you don’t have one.
 Now here is where I made my first blunder.

 I followed the procedure thoroughly, got a domain in my name.
 Then I tried to submit the site directly.
 It was rejected immediately.
 Never submit an empty/contentless domain.
-The domain is a requirement so that the person who hires you to write, can first go through your works in your site.
+The domain is a requirement so that the person who hires you to write, can first go through your works on your site.
 So I made my next move by writing up a few pages and posts on the domain.

 Anyway, sometime later I received an email saying that my blog was approved.
 I was eligible to write.
 Soon I got down to work.
 Wrote an article on Batam Riau, Indonesia.
 The first time I submitted the article, it wasn’t approved.
 I received an email to change heading sizes (H3 to H2 something like this).
 I made the necessary changes and resubmitted it.
 A day later, the article was approved.
 I was ‘paid’ the amount.
-As Writers Agency mentions, the payments are made every Friday according to Australia.
+As Writers Agency mentions, the payments are made every Friday according to Australian time.

 So still being in a dilemma, I waited patiently for the day to arrive.
 When it did in the morning, bingo!
 The amount had been transferred to my Paypal account.

 So far, that is the only piece I’ve written so far for Travelista.
 So there is no guarantee that after you write and get paid for your first article, you will get another chance.
 But if you’re a pro, you just might get it.
 In the meantime, the Writers Agency provides training for online writers.
 This website that you are in, is basically my training grounds.
 So go ahead, give it a shot.
 I say it’s worth it!

 If you have any questions, you’re free to ask below.
 I’ll attend to it as quickly as possible.